 Why do teens test the boundaries?
 Why won’t they listen to you?
 How can you control their behaviours more?
 Common questions, with a Secret Solution.
-Teens test the boundaries for several reasons; to ain a sense of freedom, to get your attention, to determine what they can and can’t get away with and to feel like they power and control.
-In order to better respond to these reactions from your teen, check out the following seven secrets…
+Teens test the boundaries for several reasons; to aim for a sense of freedom, to get your attention, to determine what they can and can’t get away with and to feel like they have power and control.
+In order to better respond to these reactions from your teen, check out the following tips:

 The four cornerstones of adolescent development are independence, body image, peer relationships and sexuality.
-Your teen’s behaviours are driven by these factors, so keep that in mind when setting boundaries.
+Your teen’s behaviours are driven by these factors, so keep this in mind before you discuss your desired boundaries.

-There is value in this as you can reach an agreement with your teen, it’s fair and equal and teaches your teen that something or part of, is better than nothing at all.
-Refrain from adopting the Brick Wall Parenting approach or “My Way of the Highway” syndrome, as this may lead your teen to rebel even more.
+We have found you are more likely to gain agreement on the boundaries when you try to understand what they are trying gain, what they want to explore and why they think they want it. – keeping in mind what stage of their development they seem to be in.
+If you can reach an agreement with your teen, ensure it is fair, safe and teaches your teen that something or part of their request is better than nothing at all.
+Refrain from adopting the Brick Wall Parenting approach or “My Way of the Highway” syndrome, as this WILL lead your teen to rebel even more.

-Secret 3 – Set boundaries that each Cooperation & Responsibility
+Tip 3– Set boundaries that teach Cooperation & Responsibility

 With this focus, teens will develop a real sense of freedom through being empowered to take responsibility, and thus be confident in making more choices for themselves.
 They can become problem solvers and feel compelled to be more useful and helpful to others.